E. coli enteritis

 You may need to get fluids through a vein (IV) if you have diarrhea or vomiting and cannot drink or keep enough fluids in your body.
 You will need to go to your provider's office or the emergency room.

 If you take diuretics (water pills), talk to your provider.
 You may need to stop taking the diuretic while you have diarrhea.
 Never stop or change medicines without first talking to your provider.
 You can buy medicines at the drugstore that can help stop or slow diarrhea.
 Do not use these medicines without talking to your provider if you have bloody diarrhea or a fever.
 Do not give these medicines to children.

 Most people will get better in a few days, without treatment.
-Some uncommon types of E. coli can cause severe anemia or kidney failure.
+Some uncommon types of E coli can cause severe anemia or kidney failure.

-Call for an appointment with your provider if:
+Contact your provider for an appointment if:

-Craig SA.
-Gastroenteritis.
-In: Marx JA, Hockberger RS, Walls RM, et al, eds.
+Nguyen T, Akhtar S. Gastroenteritis.
+In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 94.
+9th ed.
+Philadelphia, PA: Elsevier; 2018:chap 84.

-Mody RK, Griffin PM.
+Wong KK, Griffin PM.
 Foodborne disease.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 103.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 101.

-Last reviewed on: 10/27/2015
+Last reviewed on: 10/26/2021